David Douillet: Historic double

-In spite of the doubts concerning his physical condition, David Douillet was present in Sydney, Australia, for the opening ceremonies of the 2000 Summer Olympics.
+In spite of the doubts concerning his physical condition, Douillet was present in Sydney, Australia, for the opening ceremonies of the 2000 Summer Olympics.
 Even more, the judoka was nominated to be the flag carrier of the French delegation by the CNOSF (Olympic and sporting National committee French), thus succeeding the athlete Marie-José Pérec.

-On 22 September 2000, the judo tournament started, and David Douillet entered the heavyweight competition to try to become the most titled Judoka in history.
+On 22 September 2000, the judo tournament started, and Douillet entered the heavyweight competition to try to become the most titled Judoka in history.
 After winning his first match on a no-show from the Venezuelan Douglas Cardozo (he was not present at the weighing before the competition), the Frenchman faced the Turk Selim Tataroğlu, recent vice-champion of Europe (Open), and multiple medal-holder in the World Judo Championships.
 The Frenchman, however, beat him by ippon thanks to an o-uchi-gari (great interior mowing), and qualified for the quarter-finals where he faced the Belgian Harry van Barneveld, bronze medal winner four years before in Atlanta.
 Again Douillet passed this round thanks to the disqualification of his adversary (hansoku-make).
 Next, he went to fight against the Estonian Indrek Pertelson with a shot at the final.
 Pertelson, the world vice-champion, was quickly dispatched by the Frenchman on an ippon in less one minute.

 In the final, his adversary was the Japanese Shinichi Shinohara, double champion of the world in 1999.
 That game is seen as a revenge of the 1997 World Judo Championships finals, where Douillet had beaten the Japanese heavyweight.
 The confrontation between the two judokas was extremely tactical, and it was only after one and a half minutes that the Frenchman took the lead thanks to a mowing by the interior of the thigh (uchi-subdued).
 The referee decision allotted a yuko to Douillet, a decision disputed by Shinohara, who argued that he dodged and then countered the Frenchman.
 However, the head referee was not moved, and Shinohara did not manage to make up for this lost time.
-After five minutes of fight, David Douillet was finally able to win his second Olympic gold medal.
+After five minutes of fight, Douillet was finally able to win his second Olympic gold medal.
 This was also a victory for the Judo history books as he became the fighter with the most international titles.
 With six major international titles (2 Olympic titles, 4 world titles), he passed the Japanese Yasuhiro Yamashita (1 Olympic title, 4 world titles) who won his titles in the seventies.
 The Olympic tournament in Sydney, however, marked the end of the road for the French judoka, who immediately announced his retirement after the competition, he won 88 matches and lost 21.